How to Match into Anesthesiology for Residency

 To break things down a bit further regarding score importance for Anesthesia:

-• Step 2 Score – While passing Step 1 is important, program directors are likely to substitute Step 2 scores in their place when they consider candidates to interview.
-According to the 2022 NRMP Charting Outcomes in the Match, the average Step 2 score for a candidate matching into Anesthesia is 248 (note: this is ~10 points higher than the Step 1 score for those that took a scored Step 1).
+- Step 2 Score – While passing Step 1 is important, Step 2 scores rank is the most important factor, now that Step 1 isn’t scored.
+According to the 2024 NRMP Charting Outcomes in the Match, the average Step 2 score for a candidate matching into Anesthesia is about 252.

 What if I Failed USMLE Step 1 on My First Try or Am a Non-Traditional Applicant?

-• Failing Step 1 is NOT a show-stopper!
+- Failing Step 1 MAY be a show-stopper

-• While it’s true that failing USMLE Step 1 is a BIG deal in ANY specialty, 2/3 of Anesthesia residency programs MAY still consider you if you’ve failed Step 1/Step 2.
+- In previous years, the NRMP survey included a question that addressed this directly.
+While it’s true that failing USMLE Step 1 is a BIG deal in ANY specialty, in the 2022 survey 2/3 of Anesthesia residency programs MAY still consider you if you’ve failed Step 1/Step 2.
 So, if you’ve failed an exam, you can still apply.
 But we HIGHLY recommend you apply to a big number (100+) of programs.

 Interviews and Ranking When Applying to Anesthesiology:

-• Expect interview invitations from late-Sept to mid-Nov.
-If you’re falling short of 10-15 interviews by Thanksgiving, start reaching out to programs you are REALLY interested in to express interest in interviewing to beef up your rank list.
-However, if you didn’t send them a signal, you’ll have to justify your “new found” interest.
+- Expect interview invitations from late-Sept to mid-Nov.
+If you’re falling short of 12-15 interviews by Thanksgiving, start reaching out to programs you are REALLY interested in to express interest in interviewing to beef up your rank list.
+However, if you didn’t send them a signal, you’ll have to justify your “newfound” interest.
 Read more about signals below.

 New Features: Program Signals and Geographic Preferences